 |SQL UNION||SQL UNION ALL|

 |It only returns distinct rows from the result set of two queries.||It returns the duplicate values from the result set of two queries.|

 |Slower in comparison to the

 ||Executes fast as there is no need to filter the result-sets by removing duplicate values.|

-UNION ALL when we know the result set will have unique values as it improves the performance.
+UNION ALL when you know the selected fields will only have unique values.

 |SQL JOIN||SQL UNION|

 |It is used to combine data into new columns from different tables.||It is used to combine data into new rows from the result of different queries.|

 |It uses the common column in both of the tables to fetch the data.||It selects data from two tables and combines them in the output.|

 |Any number of columns can be present in the tables.||Column count must be the same in both of the tables.|